 This LED will illuminate green when the mixer is turned on, as a reminder of how on it really is.
 If it is not on, then it is off, and the mixer becomes a rather nice weight for keeping your morning newspaper from blowing away in the wind.

-If it does not turn on, make sure the power cord is correctly inserted at both ends, the local AC mains supply is active (and/or the battery is charged), and the power switch is on.
+If it does not turn on, make sure the power cord is correctly inserted at both ends, the local AC mains supply is active, and the power switch is on.

 Main Meters